 Film Exposes Shell Oil Spill Workers At Serious Risk For Chemical Exposure

 The film is almost finished, but need your help to fund the documentary to it’s completion and get it seen to instigate changes.
 Donate here.

-Mark Manning, director of The Road to Fallujah, has been covering the BP Oil Spill for six years.
-Being immersed in the communities suffering severe health circumstances following that spill and the risky ‘clean-up’ operations using chemical dispersants, prompted him to act on the current response to the Shell spill off the Louisiana coast last Thursday.
+Mark Manning, director of The Road to Fallujah, has been covering the BP Oil Spill for seven years.
+Being immersed in the communities suffering severe health circumstances following that spill and the risky ‘clean-up’ operations using chemical dispersants, prompted him to act on the response to the Shell spill off the Louisiana coast in 2016.
 He released a short outtake from his documentary film on www.therisingfilm.tv and his Facebook page highlighting the risks that all spill workers face